All Writing Guides

 Why this matters

-Citations are a trust system.
-They show that the paper's claims are connected to traceable evidence.
-If the citation pattern changes from paragraph to paragraph, the reader has to work harder to understand where information came from.
+Citations are a reader map.
+They show where the paper's claims came from and whether the source page supports the body of the paper.
+If the citation pattern changes from paragraph to paragraph, the professor has to work harder to trace the evidence.

 1. Confirm the required style

-Check the assignment, syllabus, rubric, or professor note.
+Check the assignment, syllabus, rubric, or professor note before changing anything.
 Use APA, MLA, Chicago, or the assigned style consistently.

 Do not guess based on your major.
 Psychology often uses APA and literature often uses MLA, but the assignment instructions win.